 DMAKS is a quantitative database of the sedimentary architecture of deep-water depositional systems, which can be applied to problems of reservoir characterization and prediction.
 The database serves as a tool with which to achieve the following primary goals:

-Learn more about the Turbidites Ressearch GRoup Joint Industry Project (JIP) here.
+Learn more about the Turbidites Ressearch Group Joint Industry Project (JIP) here.